Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \subsection{Keyboard-based Interaction}

-The keyboard-based interaction complements the voice-based interaction by offering a written chat interface that supports deliberate, text-based interaction.
-Unlike spoken dialogue, written exchanges create a persistent trace of the conversation, allowing users to revisit instructions and follow them step by step (DG2 and DG3).
+The keyboard-based interaction\inserted{(see Figure \mbox{\ref{fig:ui-side-by-side}} (c))} complements the voice-based interaction by offering a written chat interface that supports deliberate, text-based interaction.
+Unlike spoken dialogue, written exchanges create a persistent trace of the conversation, allowing users to revisit instructions and follow them step by step (\DGTwo and \DGThree).

-The chat component uses the OpenAI APIs to process user queries and provides responses in textual form.
-In addition to plain text, these responses may also include embedded hyperlinks and hovering over them highlights the corresponding regions on the dashboard (e.g., the visualization, its legends, or its axes) (DG4 and DG5).
+The chat component uses the OpenAI APIs to process user queries and returns responses in text.
+In addition to plain text, these responses may also include embedded hyperlinks, and hovering over these responses highlights the corresponding regions on the dashboard (e.g., the visualization, its legends, or its axes) (\DGFour and \DGFive).